julelang/manual/src/some-questions.md

 	ret false
 }
 ```

-The above Jule code could probably be considered bad practice in most cases.
-But it's not bad to discuss.
+The above Jule code could probably be considered bad practice in most cases, but it's not bad to discuss.
 Assuming the Jule compiler has all its optimizations turned on.
 For the code above, Jule applies some optimizations.
 These optimizations are aimed at reducing memory usage and improving performance.

 Some optimizations are (based on Jule 0.0.15):
 - Iteration obviously requires converting the string variable `s` into a rune slice.
 But Jule prevents this.
 There is no need to create a new allocation for runes and deallocate it after iteration.
 May be the entire slice won't even be handled in the iteration.
 So instead of actually doing a `[]rune` conversion in the background, Jule iterates through the string's runes as needed.
 This eliminates memory allocation and means it will process the required rune at each iteration step.